peterBlenkharn/Physics-Exam-Maon/Assets/Exam - A/TASKS.md

 the stage model, and what visible behaviour to expect as you complete each task.
 This file lists the tasks in order.

-You may consult the module cheatsheets for **weeks 3, 4, 5, 6, and 10**
+You should consult the cheat sheets for the module alongside lecture notes and lab tasks to support you during the exam.
-during the exam.

 They contain the cubic Bezier formula, AABB overlap condition, Newton's second law / Euler integration, dot-product facing check, and non-uniform random technique.